Bachelor of Arts in Music Education

 • All applicants must pass an RNCM interview prior to entry, demonstrating academic suitability to the course.

-• Applicants whose first language is not English must obtain an overall IELTS score of 6.5, with no less than 6.0 in each component.
+• Applicants whose first language is not English must obtain an overall IELTS score of 5.5, with a minimum score of 5.5 in every component.

 Alternative Qualifications